heyqule/enemy_race_manager/Mod-Compatibility.md

 - The biter mods' multiplier stacks with ERM's multiplier.
 I suggest leave them alone and adjust the multiplier in ERM.
 - ERM branded enemies have higher priority in autoplace control.
 These spawners may not show up if there is conflict in the planet autoplace.

+#### Bob Enemies
+- Bob enemies can't spawn under ERM as it replace normal biter spawner & worm during runtime.
+- ERM add bob enemies as part of ERM biter autoplace.
+Expect rainbows and do not expect unit balance.
+- ERM track bob enemies kills and attack points.
+But Bobs enemies do not use ERM logics.
+- It changed spawner_evolution_factor_health_modifier to 20.
+ERM reverts it back to 10 (game default) as it affects balance of all ERM spawners.
+- Any mod that spawner_evolution_factor_health_modifier will revert back to 10 when they are enabled with ERM.

 #### Other not mentioned enemy mods

 - It may or may not work.
 Expect incompatibility.